Turn your Wi‑Fi devices

 Yes.
 With the right configuration, TOMMY can detect breathing and micromovements, enabling stationary presence detection.
 See the Detection Mode documentation for configuration requirements and optimal setup.

 No hub required.
 TOMMY runs as a Home Assistant add-on or on a Linux host (Docker) and uses supporting devices to create a sensing network.
-Everything runs on your local network with no cloud dependencies.
+Everything runs on your local network.
+An internet connection is required for license activation and verification.

 Minimum 2 devices per zone.
 While more devices can provide better coverage, there are diminishing returns after 4 devices in a zone.
 Focus on placement for zone coverage rather than maximizing device count.